Joseph-Sameh-0/monitoring-a-containerized-url-shortener-webservice-3/README.md

 ### Microservices Architecture

-The application supports a **microservices architecture** where each service runs as a separate, independent component:
+The application uses a **microservices architecture** where each service runs as a separate, independent component:

 1. **Auth Service** (Port 9001) - User authentication and JWT management
 2. **URL Service** (Port 9002) - URL shortening and redirection